Saad-Mahamood/dcu_hotel_reviews_tutorial/README.md

-# Review Summarisation of Hotel Reviews
+# Review Summarization of Hotel Reviews

 Price comparison websites such as [trivago](http://company.trivago.com) depend on reviews to enable users to make an informed choices when selecting the right accommodation.
 However, with a large number of reviews it is necessary to summarise the most salient